 is liable to be tough but this can be overcome by: rubbing it all over (marinating it) with onion juice or yogurt or the white juice in the skin of papaw fruit and leaving some hours or overnight; putting it in cold salted water and cooking it very slowly until tender; or mincing it to use as hamburger or meat loaf or meat balls, but in this case be sure it is freshly ground as stale pieces mixed into it can cause food poisoning.
 (Because of this I personally avoid all minced meat dishes in restaurants in hot climates.)
 Beef and goat (a perfectly good meat to eat) should be bright red in colour with no darkening or tainted spots; mutton and lamb are less red and veal and pork are pale meats; fat should be healthy looking and light in colour except in full-grown beef when it can be a deep yellow but perfectly good.
 Kidneys, tongue, liver and heart are all excellent food value; brains are often very inexpensive and delicious but must be absolutely fresh as they spoil fast; all meat adhering to bones makes delicious stews and soups.

 Chicken: These are often readily available.
-Usually a chicken is purchased in the market alive and one’s servant or alternatively one’s self—or perhaps a helpful neighbour, if one cannot bring one’s self to do it—will kill it and dress it.
+Usually a chicken is purchased in the market alive and ones servant or alternatively ones self—or perhaps a helpful neighbour, if one cannot bring ones self to do it—will kill it and dress it.
 The heart, liver and gizzard of poultry are all edible and good.
-One can ask a sensible looking person doing her own marketing to help select a good chicken if one does not know how to one’s self.
+One can ask a sensible looking person doing her own marketing to help select a good chicken if one does not know how to ones self.

 Eggs: Although eggs are relatively plentiful in most large cities, in villages they are scarce and one has no guarantee they are fresh because the villagers collect the eggs the hens—running around free—lay anywhere the spirit moves them.
 One of the ways to test an egg to see if it is fresh is to

 put it in a pan of water and if it goes down to the bottom and stays there, it is probably fresh.
 Do not be shy, just call for a bowl of water and do it.
 I have seen many an African do so in his own market!
-Eggs are a valuable and relatively inexpensive food and many dishes—such as fried or scrambled eggs and omelets—can be made with them very quickly, which makes them useful for entertaining unexpected guests.
+Eggs are a valuable and relatively inexpensive food and many dishes—such as fried or scrambled eggs and omeletts—can be made with them very quickly, which makes them useful for entertaining unexpected guests.
 It is well to remember, however, that contrary to popular belief they are very low in protein compared to meat and fish.

 Snails: In many native markets land snails are sold alive; I have never eaten these, or for that matter ever been able to bring myself to eat them in Europe where they are considered an expensive delicacy, however, snails are a good source of protein and there is no reason why one should not cook and eat them.